YINI-lang/YINI-spec/YINI-Specification.md

 #### 1.2.1.
 The # Marker as a Comment Symbol
 In earlier drafts of YINI (up to Beta 5), the `#` character was temporarily used as a section header marker, inspired by Markdown-style headers.
 However, based on feedback and concerns about clarity, expectations from other formats, and common usage across tools and communities, this decision was revised.

 YINI now treats `#` as a comment symbol (instead of being used as a section marker), aligning with conventions found in formats like classic INI, Bash, YAML, and various scripting environments.
 This change improves predictability for users familiar with other configuration file styles.
+See [A.4.
+Design Philosophy](./RATIONALE.md) for background.

 - The `#` starts a comment **only** when followed by a space or tab.
 - **Note:** `##` is invalid, `# #` is valid as a comment.
-- This is an intentional design decision to avoid ambiguity with hex-like values (e.g., CSS-style color codes), which are common in various domains.
-- Due to the change where `#` is no longer used as a section marker, the tilde (`~`) was initially considered as the new default.
-However, multiple tildes on a line tend to visually blend together.
-In the end, the caret (`^`) was chosen instead for its clarity, visual distinctiveness, and maximum compatibility (like `#` and `~`, it is also within 7-bit ASCII).

 #### 1.2.2.
 Key Design Goals
 The YINI format was created with the following key design goals in mind: